 Customize the options Turn off the display and Put the computer to sleep using the drop-down menu.
 If you want your laptop to never shut down, select Never for both the options.

-This way you can have your laptop awake all the time when you are streaming a movie or transferring large files.
-Here is an additional information that may help you when your laptop wakes up from sleep.
+This way you can keep your computer awake all the time when you are streaming a movie or transferring large files.
+Here is a piece of additional information that may help you when your laptop wakes up from sleep.
 If you don’t want your laptop to be locked when it wakes up, you can disable the feature easily.
 Read further to know more about it.

 If you don’t want your computer locked when it wakes up, go to Account Settings shown in the following image.
 Make sure you are logged in as admin else you will fail in doing this process.

 Note: You must have a password for your admin account to make use of this feature.
 Make sure your admin account does have a password to log in.
 And if you don’t have, set it, and then go ahead.

 Once in Account settings, select the Sign-in options that you see on the left side of the current window pane.
 Now under Require sign-in, from the drop-down select Never.
 Doing this will eliminate the need for entering your password each time your laptop wakes up from sleep.

 A Geeky, DIY Solution to Keep Your Laptop or Computer Awake